naimarshad/lxd-containers/helper.md

 sudo sysctl -w net/netfilter/nf_conntrack_max=524288<<--- This value depends, main which you will get from the logs of the kube-proxy pod which doesn't start.

 Also we have to set nf_conntrack hashsize value by echo 65536 > /sys/module/nf_conntrack/parameters/hashsize # **Depending on value shown in error logs of kube-proxy container

+*** On alamalinux 8, when trying to load module inside lxd containers it complains.
+We have to manaully insert the modules like below.

+lxc config edit container_name linux.kernel_modules: xt_conntrack,overlay, br_netfilter